dodler0/uptimal/README.md

 - **`crashes.parquet`**: A Parquet file containing all the original collision data, enriched with holiday information.
 It includes an `IS_HOLIDAY` boolean column for easy analysis.

+IMPORTANT NOTE:
+Please, be sure to run the python script so that the `crashes.parquet` file is generated.
+The data analysis part would not go through eventually.

 ## Data Analysis

 The project includes a Jupyter Notebook, `analysis.ipynb`, for exploratory data analysis of the final `crashes.parquet` file.